 All clinical social workers must have a Master of Social Work degree.
 They must be licensed in the state in which they practice, although standards vary.

 The St. Kate's - St. Thomas MSW program focuses exclusively on clinical social work practice.
-Junior BSW students who plan to go into clinical social work may wish to explore our Acclerated MSW Admissions Process.
+Junior BSW students who plan to go into clinical social work may wish to explore our Accelerated MSW Admissions Process.